pip Platform Docs

 pip is built on a stack of battle-tested protocols and infrastructure.
 This section covers the key technical components.

-- Uniswap V4 native — Pools are created via the V4 PoolManager singleton with hook support, enabling custom fee logic and MEV protection
+- Uniswap V4 native — Pools are created via the V4 PoolManager singleton with hook support, enabling custom fee logic and advanced pool behavior

-- Built-in vesting — Native support for token vesting through the ClankerVault contract with configurable lockup and vesting durations
+- Built-in vesting — Native token vesting built into the DERC-20 token contract with configurable cliff and linear vesting durations

 Base L2 Network